jmelero08/workout-journal/README.md

-I app where you can signup, login, and store your workouts.
-Users can also delete and edit their own entries.
+A app where you can signup, login, and store your workouts.
+Users can also delete and edit their own workouts.
+When viewing thier workouts, users can also view everyone elses workouts, this can be used to promote a friendly competition between users/friends, or to give other people ideas on certain workouts.

+To Start

+To start using the app, clone this repo and run bundle install.
+Then run shotgun in the terminal and type localhost:9393 in your browser.
+This should show the app is up and running, and ready to use.

+Contributing

+Please feel free to contribute to the app with new ideas or improvments.
+Just fork, clone and submit a PR.

 LICENSE